 An excellent question to ask yourself is, “If my partner knew what I was doing, would he or she be okay with it?”
 If the answer is no, stop doing those things.
 This exercise tends to shed light on the situation pretty quickly for people, Traube says.

 You also need to be frank about the strength of your resolve.
 If you can say, honestly and with the utmost certainty, that there’s no way in hell you’d ever cheat even if your crush flung herself at you, great.
 But if you fear you might not be able to resist if the opportunity for a more intimate connection presented itself, you need to set some boundaries for yourself if you don’t want to end up cheating.
+It may be time to try and get over the crush.

 “Whenever you take a chance, there’s always risk,” Hyde says.
 “It’s a slippery slope.”